arpowe-Knights/AvernothVault/AvernothClickUp/Click up Task Navigation.md

 5.**Click the link icon to view any added links**
 ![Links](Attachments/Links.jpg)

-**Important**
+## Important Task Responsibilities

 Team members are not responsible for closing their task, that will be done by leadership they only need to review the information given to them.

-In order for any task to be closed, it has to be reviewed by one of the Producers, Dimitri, Chelle, or anyone else with a lead role
+In order for any task to be closed, it has to be reviewed by one of the Producers (Me or Leo), Dimitri, Chelle, or anyone else with a lead role.

 It's essential that all team members review these sections when beginning a task.
 This helps prevent mistakes and clears up any confusion before work starts.